by Jason Wasserman MD PhD FRCPC

 At this time doctors do not know what causes pleomorphic adenoma.

 Most pleomorphic adenomas harbour a genetic change involving the genes PLAG1 (approximately 50%) or HMGA2 (approximately 15%).
 The changes involved are called fusions because they result in one of these changes becoming attached to another gene.

 The information found in your pathology report for pleomorphic adenoma will depend on the type of procedure performed.
 A biopsy is a surgical procedure that removes a small piece of tissue from the tumour.
 The tissue is then sent to a pathologist for examination under a microscope.
 The purpose of a biopsy is to provide a diagnosis.
 Additional information such as the tumour size and margins examined are not usually included until a procedure is performed to remove the entire tumour.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
-The types of margins described in your report will depend on the organ involved and the type of surgery performed.
+The types of margins described in your report will depend on the area of the body involved and the type of surgery performed.
 Margins are usually only described after the entire tumour has been surgically removed.

 A negative margin means that no tumour cells were seen at any of the cut edges of the tissue.
 A margin is called positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with an increased risk that the tumour will re-grow in the same location in the future.